IntelPython/scikit-learn_bench/xgboost/README.md

 ## How to create conda environment for benchmarking

-`conda create -n skl_bench -c conda-forge python=3.7 xgboost pandas`
+    conda create -n skl_bench -c conda-forge python=3.7 xgboost pandas

 ##  Algorithms parameters

-Benchmarks can be launched for each algorithm separately.
-The list of supported parameters for each algorithm provided below.
+You can launch benchmarks for each algorithm separately.
+The table below lists all supported parameters for each algorithm.

 #### General
 | parameter Name  | Type | default value | description |